Sinja, Sudan: Archaeological discovery

-Singa is notable for the archaeological discovery of an old human fossil, the 'Singa Skull' which was discovered in Singa in 1924 by the British governor of Blue Nile Province.
+Sinja is notable for the archaeological discovery of an old human fossil, the 'Sinja Skull' which was discovered in Sinja in 1924 by the British governor of Blue Nile Province.
 The skull is about 160,000 years old and belongs to the Stone Age, Pleistocene Age.
 It coincided with the Neanderthals and the Peking Man.
 Currently the skull is in the collection of the Natural History Museum, London.

 Connections

-Singa is served by several bank branches, a hospital, and a hotel.
+Sinja is served by several bank branches, a hospital, and a hotel.
 There is no airport in the town; the nearest airport is Kosti airport, at a distance of 129 km.
 A network of track roads and railways connects the city with its major neighboring towns and cities.

 In 2011, the Library of Congress still presented maps indicating that Sennar was the capital of Sennar State, but more recent works indicate that the capital is at Sinja.